NTU-21Fall-Internet-Programming-6206/Prof-Course-Rating-System/docs/Proposal.md

    - Title
    - Email

 ### Course Entry Creation

-1. 学生使用此功能。
-2. 创建课程条目需要提供：
+1. This module is used by students.
+2. Enable the adding of courses' entries：
+   a.
+A typical course entry consists of:
       - Course ID
       - Professor Name
       - Course Name

 ### Comment and Rate (C&R) on Professor & Course

-1. 学生使用此功能。
-2. 无论是对教授C&R还是对课程C&R，学生创建C&R需要提供：
+1. This module is used by students.
+2. Enable students to comment and rate on both professor and course.
+   a.
+A typical C&R consists of:
       - Rating Score (e.g. 4.5 out of 5)
       - Comment Content
-3. 针对教授的C&R在数据库中应当有这些属性：
+3. Assume that the following information is available in the database.
+   a.
+C&R on professors:
       - Professor Name
       - Rating Score
       - Comment Content
-4. 针对课程的C&R在数据库中应当有这些属性：
+   b.
+C&R on courses：
       - Course ID
       - Rating Score
       - Comment Content